imagemin/imagemin/readme.md

 Type: `string`

 Set the destination folder to where your files will be written.
 If no destination is specified no files will be written.

+#### output-modifier

+Type: `string`

+A description modifier that is added to output files.
+The modifier will be appended to the end of the file name, preceded by a dash, and succeeded by the extension.

 #### options